xmonader/info_foundation/docs/faq/required_connection_speed.md

-# What is the required connection speed for Farming?
+# What is the required connection speed for farming?

 ## Question